torchbox/wagtail-wordpress-import/docs/tooling.md

 SQLITE3

 If you are testing your import with an sqlite3 database, try to avoid making any changes in the Wagtail admin while a import is running.

 The import process executes many save actions as it runs and you will likely create a lock on the database if you try to save updates in the Wagtail admin.

 This will prevent the import process from completing a save or update.

-Using a postgres or mysql database avoids this situation.
+Using a postgres or MySQL database avoids this situation.